cisco-open/buffalo/README.md

 **Model-Separation**
 - Change model so we're loading from huggingface + have a dedicated class
-  - It's calculation specific too atm!
-- issue w/ cache gpt usage is that cant actually be an LLM

 **Prompt-Layer**
-- Update prompt layer so it works w/ any len of decomposed queries
-- Make it scalable via for loop instead of if statements
-- Say cost options can be configured by admin
+- Say cost options can be configured by admin (verbosity)

 **Cache-Layer**
 - someway to give cache more than one document
-- Remove the cache implementation where we're calling gpt from there
 - If cache partial hit, need option to ONLY query LLM w/ non-cache hit (some way to specify for each)
 - If cache hit, but still LLM, and LLM score better, replace cache entry w/ better result or append

 **Exfiltration****
-  - Remove squad documents, point to docs in ./docs
+  - Remove squad documents (or be able to toggle off)
-  - Figure out what's wrong w/ Data Exfiltration leak detection
-  - Need to do the verification check in reverse! (so once LLM, before showing results, run LLM check)
   - Need to not only add file names, but also big ideas (ex.
 "Financial Information About Cisco")

 **Verification**
-- Update so slider in doc id actually matters
-- Update so prompt/response topics are correct
 - Need to separate between retrieval augmented correction/generation
   - Will NOT send docs to LLM until we explicitly ask it to

 **Miscellaneous**
 - Need to create readme
   - Create conda env yml for easy installation
+  - Finish docker image